nc4t/ReturnOldRoblox/README.md

 # ReturnOldRoblox
-Updates spec's old roblox coregui script to work with the latest version of Roblox.
+Updates spec's old roblox coregui script to work with the latest version of Roblox. (ty noto)

 ```lua
 --// config settings